RawadHaidar/InstrumentClusterEV/README.md

 - Currently the application is running well inside the car without any issues.
 - I need suggestions.
 - I'm ready to help if anyone is interested, we can discuss about the C and Dart scripts, also about the communication system and hardware specifications.
-- This project could be helpful for who is working on electric vehicle conversion kits, and planning to design his instrument cluster and infotainment system.
+- This project could be helpful for who is working on electric vehicle conversion kits, and planning to design his own instrument cluster and infotainment system.